 After the War, Fermi hoped that the world’s use of nuclear energy would turn to one of peace.
 In many respects, his wish came true.

-The principles behind CP-1 also helped physicists learn how to wield the power of nuclear fission to create electricity.
+For instance, the principles behind CP-1 helped physicists learn how to wield the power of nuclear fission to create electricity.
 Nuclear power is a green energy, producing zero carbon emissions.
 Also, it is very efficient: it produces about 2.5 million more times the energy than an equal amount of coal.
-Nuclear power produces tons of radioactive waste, though, which we still have not determined how to dispose of.
+Nuclear power produces tons of radioactive waste, though, which we still haven’t figured out how to dispose of in a sustainable way.

 The Nuclear Legacy